williamvds/uni/ace/lectures.md

 - Throw `FullQueueException` if full on `enqueue()`

 ### Linked List implementation
-- New arrivals placed at head
 - Remove from head, insert at tail
-- First element in queue stored at head of list
 - Store size as attribute, update upon insertion/removal
 - Space complexity 𝑂(n) - one list entry for each element
 - Time complexity 𝑂(1) operations